melktr/MCA-2022/README.md

 ###### &#8688; *Task 2.1: Computing and visualising histograms*

+Unfortunately, due to technical issues, this portion of the weekly work remained unattempted.

 ###### &#8688; *Histograms computed from spectograms*
 ###### &#8688; *Histograms computed from MFCCs*
 ###### &#8688; *Histograms computed from chromagrams*

 ### &#10238; Task 2.2: Comparing the histograms
-I have chosen to compare the histograms generated from the mel frequency cepstral coefficients for each track for this portion of the job.
+I would have chosen to compare the histograms generated from the mel frequency cepstral coefficients for each track for this portion of the job.
 MFCC is typically used to analyse the tone, colour, or quality of timbre.
 The MFCCs for the three tracks I'm comparing ought to differ as they are all from different genres of compositions and don't contain the same instruments.
 The histograms above would show that this is in fact the case.

 ## __WEEK 10__